At least 500 Palestinians killed following Israeli air strike on Gaza hospital on eve of Biden visit

 “It again shows a flagrant disregard for the lives of civilians.
 No place is safe in Gaza anymore, not even UNRWA facilities,” he added.

-Meanwhile, the Israeli military denied responsibility for the blast at the Al-Ahli al-Arabi hospital, suggesting the hospital was hit by a failed rocket launch by Hamas.
+The Israeli military denied responsibility for the blast at the Al-Ahli al-Arabi hospital, suggesting the hospital was hit by a failed rocket inside Gaza.

 “An analysis of IDF operational systems indicates that a barrage of rockets was fired by terrorists in Gaza, passing in close proximity to the Al Ahli hospital in Gaza at the time it was hit,” a spokesperson for the Israel Defense Forces said.